 - Section 1.03 – Reconstructive Surgery or Surgical Arthrodesis of a Major Weight-bearing Joint

-Whether your claim is evaluated under a listed impairment or reviewed for a medical vocational allowance, the SSA will seek to determine if you’re able to walk effectively.
+The residual functioning capacity form (RFC) is used to rate your ability to work and perform your central job functions even with your physical impairment.
+Regardless of whether your SSDI claim is evaluated under a listed impairment or reviewed using a medical vocational allowance, the SSA will make all efforts to determine if you are able to walk effectively.

-- Walk on uneven or rough surfaces
+- Walk on surfaces that are rough or uneven

 You may also want to consider the benefits of seeking assistance from a Social Security advocate or disability attorney when filing your claim in order to ensure your application and substantiating documentation meets the eligibility criteria for SSD benefits.